Trinidad And Tobago Travel Information

 English is the official language in Trinidad and Tobago.

-A yellow fever vaccination is required for entry for those entering Trinidad and Tobago from infected areas, and it is recommended that all travellers to Trinidad are vaccinated against yellow fever anyway; those only visiting Tobago do not need a yellow fever vaccination unless arriving from an infected area.
+A yellow fever vaccination is required for those entering Trinidad and Tobago from infected areas, and it is recommended that all travellers to Trinidad are vaccinated against yellow fever anyway.
+Those who are only visiting Tobago do not need a yellow fever vaccination unless arriving from an infected area.
 Vaccinations for hepatitis A and hepatitis B are also recommended for all travellers.
 Insect protection is advised, as there is an increasing risk of dengue fever, a mosquito-borne disease.

 Medical facilities are limited in Trinidad and Tobago and medicines may be in short supply.
 Emergency evacuation to a nearby country will likely be required for serious injury or illness.
 Proof of ability to pay is often required before treatment is given, even in emergencies.
 Medical insurance with provision for evacuation is strongly advised.